 Besides visiting your dentist, there are a few things you can do to help your child make more mouth-healthy choices this Halloween.
 Here are some tips to do so:

-- Treats like chocolate that wash away quickly are healthier for your teeth than sticky candies like gummies.
+- Treats like chocolate that washes away quickly are healthier for your teeth than sticky candies like gummies.

 - Never let your kid go to bed after eating candy without first brushing and flossing their teeth.